 - Healthy soils conduct the Earth’s energy, which is important for life

-There is also now groundbreaking research that says that even human beings need this energy from the Earth for optimal health and wellness, with a variety of health benefits, including stress reduction, healing from wounds, and a decrease in inflammation⁴.
+There is also now groundbreaking research that says that even human beings need this energy from the Earth for optimal health and wellness, with a variety of health benefits, including stress reduction, healing from wounds, and a decrease in inflammation[sc:4].

 It makes sense that humans have not always worn shoes that insulate our bare feet from the direct contact with the Earth, and that it is a natural environment to get grounded for our overall wellbeing.
-Some researchers have determined that a separation from direct contact with the Earth is likely playing a role in all kinds of health issues that we have today⁴.
+Some researchers have determined that a separation from direct contact with the Earth is likely playing a role in all kinds of health issues that we have today[sc:4].

 For more information on getting grounded to the earth (also known as “earthing”), be sure to check out the book by Clinton Ober, Earthing: The Most Important Health Discovery Ever!